Lisieshy/RTouhou/README.md

 Once you have everything installed, follow these steps :

-1. First of all, you need to create a new conan profile
+1. First of all, you need to create a new conan profile with name default, you can change it to whatever you want.

-        $ conan profile new --detect
+        $ conan profile new --detect default

 2. Then, edit the profile by opening the .conan/profiles folder in your home directory